New septic system regulations under the Montezuma County Health Department kicked in Jan. 1.

-The criteria triggering a septic system inspection when a title is transfered include: Structures older than 1974 that do not have a on-site waste water permit; properties that had a permit issued 20 years ago or longer; properties that have a higher level treatment system; properties that have had a previous septic system failure; properties that have a valid septic permit but no structure.
+The criteria triggering a septic system inspection when a title is transferred include: Structures older than 1974 that do not have a on-site waste water permit; properties that had a permit issued 20 years ago or longer; properties that have a higher level treatment system; properties that have had a previous septic system failure; properties that have a valid septic permit but no structure.

-In April, county commissioners approved the Environmental Health Department’s request for additional oversight and inspections for on-site waste water treatment systems.
+In April, county commissioners approved the Environmental Health Department’s request for additional oversight and inspections for on-site wastewater treatment systems.

 “The whole goal of the program is to upgrade old, decrepit and nonfunctioning septic systems,” commissioner Keenan Ertel said Monday during a county Board of Health meeting.
 The commissioners act as the Board of Health and meet quarterly with Health Department officials.

 Mathews said her staff have created the forms, procedures and enforcement plans for the new program.

 “We have been meeting with lenders, title companies, property owners and Realtors to educate people on the requirements,” she said.

 It applies to new sale contracts started this year for properties that meet the criteria.